-By working together and thinking ahead, the goal is to speed up progress and bring new technology faster to market The food and agriculture sector will need many more smart solutions to meet the world's growing demand for safe and nutritious food.
+By working together and thinking ahead, the goal is to speed up progress and bring new technology faster to market

+The food and agriculture sector will need many more smart solutions to meet the world's growing demand for safe and nutritious food.
 In the years ahead, we will face an unrelenting need for more innovative technology to support precision farming, efficient food production and maximum use of raw materials.
 We will need to produce more food on less land and develop new sources of sustainable protein.

 In Denmark, research institutes and businesses continue to innovate high-tech solutions across the value chain to meet these needs.
 By working together and thinking ahead, the goal is to speed up progress and bring new technology faster to market.
 One of the purposes of this white paper is to showcase how this is happening.

 Since the United Nations launched the Sustainable Development Goals as a call to action in 2015, the Danish government, businesses and research institutions have adopted them as a guide to next-step innovation.
 New technology start-ups have appeared to support food and agricultural companies in their digital transition.
 Farsighted development projects have been initiated to explore previously unexplored possibilities to strengthen the food value chain.

 Danish technology developers and cluster organisations also participate in international collaboration projects.
 That includes taking part in EU-funded programmes to support the digitalisation of the European agrifood industry and, beyond that, the global need for green change.

+Food Nation

-Food Nation Food Nation is a non-profit partnership established by the Danish government and leading private organisations and companies.
+Food Nation is a non-profit partnership established by the Danish government and leading private organisations and companies.
 It is your gateway to information about the Danish food cluster and knowhow that can accelerate the growth of international businesses through better solutions, innovative products and trusting cooperation.

 The Danish food cluster encompasses everything from primary production in agriculture and the fishing industry to the food products consumers buy in stores.
 Companies, universities, research institutes, local and national authorities and other private and public organisations belong to the extensive, collaborative network.
 Together, they work hand-in-hand with international partners to maintain and improve food quality and safety along the value chain.

-Take an interactive tour Food Nation's visitor centres welcome international delegations, providing them with an introduction to Danish capabilities within food.
-An interactive installation gives visitors an up-to-date overview of the food value chain based on their individual interests.
+Take an interactive tour

+Food Nation's Visitor Center in central Copenhagen welcomes international delegations, providing them with an introduction to Danish capabilities within food and agriculture.
+An interactive installation at the center gives visitors an up-to-date overview of the food value chain based on their individual interests.
 It is the ideal starting point before visiting Danish food producers and production facilities.

+An inspiring preview is also available from the Food Nation digital universe.
+Here, inspirational publications, webinars, videos and talks provide insights into how Denmark can contribute to the green transition.

 Food Nation is a great place to start learning about how Denmark can support sustainable development through collaboration.
-Find out more about our services, the Danish food arena and arranging a visit to the Food Nation visitor centres at foodnationdenmark.com.
+Find out more about our services, the Danish food arena and arranging a visit to the Food Nation visitor center at foodnationdenmark. com